How to Not Let Stress Affect Your Weight

 Is stress affecting your weight loss battle?

 Stress brought on by dieting is added to the personal and work life stresses that we face every day, often resulting in a "vicious cycle" of increased stress and increased food intake.
-People under stress tend to engage in self-defeating and unhealthy behaviours such as binge eating and there is strong biologic evidence that stressed-out people may tend to put on the pounds faster.
+People under stress tend to engage in self-defeating and unhealthy behaviors such as binge eating and there is strong biologic evidence that stressed-out people may tend to put on the pounds faster.
 "I'm stressed, therefore I eat."
 Many people complain that they overeat in response to workplace or personal stress.
 If this sounds like you, read the following tips for managing stress-related overeating to help you check this unhealthy habit.

 1. Practice waiting.
 Postpone your instant gratification when hunger hits.
 Tell yourself you'll wait 10 to 30, minutes to eat.
 Chances are good if your cravings are only stress-related, they'll disappear when you allow yourself to become distracted.